dsba-z/workshops/Bonus.md

 Load the file [exams.csv](https://gist.githubusercontent.com/l8doku/17179b523dde077b67834ca1a78edebf/raw/b21350957dabde120c3aca3f08cd63073c7f1b3b/exams.csv) into a data frame.
 Use this data frame in the following tasks.

+The maximum number of points you can get for this task is 10.

+However, scoring is not fixed.
+Quality of code matters, so just getting the correct result is not enough to get the maximum score.
+Splitting code into functions, increasing reusability and extensibility, good plot formatting (legends, axis labels, possibly animation) all lead to better scores.

+Additionally, if you already have many points for workshops, solving this task may not be necessary for you.
+Points will be normalized at the end, so those who already have many points, will get a score close to maximum anyway.

 ## Task 1.
 Closest point.